tattle-made/feluda/README.md

 ## Setup for Developing Locally

-1. Set environment variables by replacing the credentials in `/src/indexer/.env-template` and `/src/api-server/.env-template` with your credentials.
-Rename the files to `.env` and `.env` respectively.
+1. Set environment variables by replacing the credentials in `/src/api/.env-template` with your credentials.
+Rename the file to `development.env`.
    (For production, update the RabbitMQ and Elasticsearch host and credentials in the `.env` files)

 2. Run `docker-compose up` .
 This will bring up the following containers: